maudnals/codeJam-december/README.md

 ### How to play:
 Simply start speaking next to your laptop's microphone.
 Use a negative word from time to time to observe the behaviour.
+Say stuff and enjoy the nonsense!

 ### Troubleshooting
-* "I speak but nothing happens." -> See points #1 and #2 in the "Required section" above
+* "I speak next to my microphone but nothing happens." -> See points #1 and #2 in the "Required section" above
 * "I do see my words being displayed as I speak, but can't see any image." -> See point #3 in the "Required section" above